JC Economics Tuition Notes

 Discuss the relative significance of input cost, consumer incomes and market concentration in influencing firms’ pricing decisions in your country.
 Introduction Firms in most industries in Singapore face an imperfect market condition and the pricing behaviours...read more

 Compare the features of monopoly and perfect competitive firms.
-Introduction State that the perfect competition differs from the monopoly as there are perfect market information and mobility of resource in the perfect market competition while there are imperfect...read more
+Introduction State that the perfect competition differs from the monopoly as there are perfect market information and mobility of resource in the perfect market competition while there are...read more

 Economics Tuition: Using economic theory, explain how firms in imperfect markets determine price that would maximize profits